-Victoria has been trained in a variety of styles of dance including ballet, pointe, jazz, hip hop, tap, lyrical and musical theater for over 15 years.
+Victoria has trained in a variety of styles of dance including ballet, pointe, jazz, hip hop, tap, lyrical and musical theater for over 15 years.
 Her training in the performing arts began around the age of five and continued through high school and college.
-She has competed at the national level in both dance and cheer, and had the opportunity to coach throughout the valley.
+During that time she competed at the national level in both dance and cheerleading and had the opportunity to teach throughout the valley.
 She has performed in The Nutcracker Ballet as Clara, The Sugarplum Fairy and Snow Queen.
 Victoria has also played roles in Anything Goes (Chastity), West Side Story (Juanita/Shark Girl), and the ballet Les Sylphides.
-In 2015 Victoria choreographed the Temecula Valley Players production of "A Christmas Carol" and received an ITL nomination for her choreography.
-Victoria received her Associates degree in Business Administration from MSJC in 2016 and continues her education in Business Administration.
-She has been a part The Dancers’ Studio for over 13 years and hopes to continue sharing her love and knowledge of dance with her students as she begins her 7th year teaching.
-She hopes that her students will find their interest and passion for the arts as she has, and is honored to have the opportunity to see them continue to grow and succeed as they work toward achieving their goals and dreams.
+In 2015 Victoria choreographed the Temecula Valley Players production of "A Christmas Carol" and received an Inland Theater League nomination for her choreography.
+Victoria received her Associates degree in Business Administration from MSJC in 2016 and continues her education in Dance, Child Education and Business Administration.
+She has been with The Dancers’ Studio for over since 2004 and is honored to bring the world of performing arts to the Hemet and San Jacinto Valley.

 Cheri has been teaching dance, voice, and theater in Hemet for over ten years, and has provided training and choreography for performances in a variety of styles of dance and theater.
 Cheri has received dance and voice training throughout the Inland Empire, Los Angeles, and New York City, from many schools including the prestigious American Ballet Theater, Broadway Dance Center, The Joffrey Ballet, and Steps on Broadway.
 She has also had the opportunity to study jazz technique from the “King of Jazz,” Luigi.
 Cheri is a graduate of the Bob Cole Conservatory of Music, at CSU Long Beach, where she obtained her Bachelor of Music degree in Vocal Performance.
 Cheri’s performance credits include: Cathy in The Last 5 Years, Lucy in Jekyll and Hyde (ITL Founder’s Award), Marian in The Music Man (ITL) Tzeitl in Fiddler on the Roof, Maggie in A Chorus Line (ITL), Fastrada in Pippin, Tuptim and Topsy in The King and I, Clara and the Sugar Plum Fairy in The Nutcracker, the Queen in Cinderella, and Little Red Riding Hood in Into the Woods.
 Her credits for choreography include: Anything Goes, Evita (ITL), Thoroughly Modern Millie (ITL), Beauty and the Beast (ITL), Cats, The King & I, Hairspray, The Nutcracker, Sleeping Beauty, and Cinderella.
 Cheri placed 1st runner up at the Miss CA Pageant for the Miss America Scholarship Organization in 2007, and preliminary talent, evening gown, and swimsuit winner.
 Cheri enjoys passing on her dance and musical knowledge, and believes in the philosophy that every performer can constantly improve and continue to grow with every day and every experience.
 Cheri is extremely proud of her students, and enjoys helping them develop and reach their goals.